 Q: What DHS offices are involved in PS-Prep™?

-Q: Has DHS selected any standards under PS-Prep™?
+Q: WHAT standards Has DHS SELECTED AND ADOPTED under PS-Prep™?

 Q: Who is the "selected entity" that DHS contracted with to provide accreditations?